Scalable load balancing in networked systems: A survey of recent advances: Universality of JSQ(d) policies

-\begin{remark}\normalfont One implication of Theorem~\ref{fluidjsqd} is that in the subcritical regime any growth rate of $d(N)$ is enough to achieve asymptotically vanishing steady-state probability of wait.
-This result is complimented by recent results of Liu and Ying~\cite{LY18} and Brightwell {\em et al.}~\cite{BFL18}, where steady-state analysis is extended in the heavy-traffic regime.
-Specifically, it is established in~\cite{LY18} that when the system load of the $N$-th system scales as $N-N^{\alpha}$ with $\alpha\in (0,1/2)$ (i.e., the system is in heavy traffic, but the load is lighter than that in the Halfin-Whitt regime), the steady-state probability of wait for the JSQ($d(N)$) policy with $d(N)\geq N^{1-\alpha}\log N$ vanishes as $N\to\infty$.
-The results of~\cite{BFL18} imply that when $\lambda(N) = N - N^{\alpha}$ and $d(N) = \lfloor N^{\beta}\rfloor$ with $\alpha,\beta\in (0,1]$, $k = \lceil (1-\alpha)/\beta\rceil$, and $2\alpha+\beta (k-1)>1$, with probability tending to 1 as $N\to\infty$, the proportion of queues with queue length equal to $k$ is at least $1-2N^{-1+\alpha + (k-1)\beta}$ and there are no longer queues.
-It is important to note that a crucial difference between the result stated in Theorem~\ref{diffusionjsqd} and the results in~\cite{BFL18, LY18} is that the former analyzes the system on diffusion scale (and describes its behavior in terms of a limiting diffusion process), whereas~\cite{BFL18, LY18} analyze the system on fluid-scale (and characterize its behavior in terms of limiting fluid-scaled occupancy state). \end{remark}
+\begin{remark} \normalfont One implication of Theorem~\ref{fluidjsqd} is that in the subcritical regime any growth rate of $d(N)$ is enough to achieve asymptotically vanishing steady-state probability of wait.
+This result is complemented by the results in~\cite{LY19,BFL18}, where the steady-state analysis is extended in the heavy-traffic regime with $N^\alpha (1 - \lambda(N) / N) \to \beta>0$ as $N \to \infty$ with $\alpha \in (0, 1/2)$.
+Note that the system approaches heavy traffic as the number of servers~$N$ grows large but that the load is lighter than that in the Halfin-Whitt regime, which corresponds to $\alpha = 1/2$.
+Specifically, it is established in~\cite{LY19} that the steady-state probability of wait for the JSQ($d(N)$) policy with $d(N) \geq\frac{1}{\beta} N^\alpha \log N$ vanishes as $N \to \infty$.
+The results of~\cite{BFL18} imply that when $\beta = 1$ and $d(N) = \lfloor N^\gamma \rfloor$ with $\alpha, \gamma \in (0, 1]$, $k = \lceil (1 - \alpha)/ \gamma \rceil$, and $2 \alpha + \gamma (k-1) > 1$, with probability tending to~$1$ as $N \to \infty$, the proportion of queues with queue length equal to~$k$ is at least $1 - 2 N^{- 1 + \alpha + (k-1) \gamma}$ and there are no longer queues.
+A crucial distinction between the result stated in Theorem~\ref{diffusionjsqd} and the results in~\cite{BFL18,LY19} is that the former analyzes the system on diffusion scale (and describes its behavior in terms of a limiting diffusion process), whereas \cite{BFL18,LY19} analyze the system on fluid-scale (and characterize its behavior in terms of limiting fluid-scaled occupancy state).
+Much less is known when the asymptotic load is higher than the Halfin-Whitt regime, that is, when $N^\alpha (1 - \lambda(N) / N) \to \beta>0$ as $N \to \infty$ with $\alpha \in (1/2, 1)$.
+This is also known as the \emph{super-Halfin-Whitt regime}.
+In this regime, when the system has a finite buffer capacity, \cite{LY19b} identifies a broad class of load balancing policies including the JSQ policy, idle-one-first (I1F) policy, and the JSQ($d(N)$) policy with $d(N) \geq N^\alpha\log^2N$, for which, in steady state, $\E(Q_2^N(\infty))$ is $O\big(N^{\alpha}\log N\big)$ and $\E(Q_3^N(\infty))$ is $O\big(N^{-r(1-\alpha) -1}\big)$, where $r>0$ can be any constant independent of~$N$.
+Further,~\cite{ZBM21} analyzes the process-level and steady-state limits of the occupancy process under the JSQ policy in the super-Halfin-Whitt regime and in particular, shows that $Q_2^N(\infty)/N^{\alpha}$ converges weakly to a Gamma$(2, \beta)$ distribution (sum of two independent Exponential$(\beta)$ distributions).
+Results in~\cite{BBD20} allow for arbitrary growth rate of $d(N)$ in the analysis of JSQ($d(N)$) policy in the heavy-traffic regime.
+In this paper, the authors establish a process-level diffusion limit of the occupancy process under the JSQ($d(N)$) policy for certain ranges of $\lambda(N)$ that depend on $d(N)$.
+In particular, they include an alternative proof of the universality result in Theorem~\ref{diffusionjsqd}. \end{remark}